brown-ccv/osu-benchmarks/README.md

 - DONE: <del>Format the output of the benchmarks & the node  - what is a sensible way to do this?</del>
 - DONE: <del>Wrap up the benchmark + formatting + info in a scripting language of your choice.
 Output to text file and database.</del>
 - DONE: <del>Database - how to ship of the results - we'll need to talk to someone who knows what they are doing with this.</del>
 - Cron job to run benchmarks

+### Notes on the results
+- BIBW: results are in MB/s (bandwidth)
+- LATENCY: results are in microseconds (for size 2097152)